thibault-charlottin/ACC-platoon-fuel-consumption/README.md

 The environment of the repository is managed with `conda` which allows tracking all packages installed.
 `conda` must be installed using the terminal or upgraded as explained [here](https://docs.conda.io/en/latest/miniconda.html).

 Clone the repository into a local working directory.
-To create a new environment, connect to the local working directory and run the following command:
+To create a new environment, connect to the local working directory and run the following command using the terminal:
 ````bash
 conda env create -f conda/env.yaml
 ````